Grand Duchess Xenia Alexandrovna of Russia: Early life

-Grand Duchess Xenia Alexandrovna was born on at the Anichkov Palace in St. Petersburg.
+Xenia born on at the Anichkov Palace in St. Petersburg.
 She was the elder daughter among the six children of the Tsesarevich Alexander and his wife, Grand Duchess Maria Feodorovna of Russia (née Princess Dagmar of Denmark).

 After the assassination of her paternal grandfather Tsar Alexander II of Russia, when Xenia was five years old, her father ascended to the Russian throne as Emperor Alexander III.
 It was a difficult time politically, plagued with terrorist threats.
 For security reasons, Alexander III moved with his family from the Winter Palace to Gatchina Palace.
-There Xenia and her siblings enjoyed a relatively simple childhood: sleeping on cot beds, waking at 6 a.m., and taking cold baths every morning.
+There Xenia and her siblings enjoyed a relatively simple childhood: sleeping on cot beds, waking at 6 am, and taking cold baths every morning.
 Their rooms were simply furnished, albeit comfortable.

 Like her brothers, Xenia was educated by private tutors, with special emphasis on the study of foreign languages.
 Apart from her native Russian, Xenia studied English, French, and German.
 She learnt cookery, joinery, and making puppets and their clothes for their theatre.
 She also enjoyed riding and fishing on the Gatchina estate, drawing (for which she supposedly had a particular talent), gymnastics, dancing, and playing the piano.

 Ksenia Alexandrovna with her brothers (Tsarevich Nikolai and vel.
 Prince George).
 Around 1879.

 Her entire family enjoyed family holidays at the home of her Danish maternal grandparents, Fredensborg Castle.
 On such a visit she met her cousin and lifelong friend, Princess Marie of Greece, daughter of King George I of Greece and of his Russian-born wife, Queen Olga.
 The Danish composer, Valdemar Vater, paid Xenia a tribute by writing the "Polka Mazurka".